-Approved on October 11, 2015, adds a section to the California Public Records Act requiring local agencies to create a Catalog of Enterprise Systems by July 1, 2016 with annual updates.
+Senate Bill 272 was approved on October 11, 2015, which added a section to the California Public Records Act requiring local agencies to create a Catalog of Enterprise Systems July 1, 2016 with annual updates.

 A software application or computer system that collects, stores, exchanges and analyzes information that the agency uses that is both of the following:

 • A multi-departmental system or a system that contains information collected about the public.

 • A system that serves as an original source of data within an agency.